ESL Questions About Recycling

 Recycling is an important activity that helps to protect our environment.
 When we recycle, we take items that we no longer need and turn them into new things.
 This helps to save natural resources and reduce waste.

-See also ESL Questions About Appliances
+See also ESL Questions About Online Shopping

 There are many things that we can recycle.
 One common item is paper.
 Instead of throwing it away, we can put it into a special recycling bin.
 The paper can then be taken to a recycling center and turned back into new paper.